davidedelpapa/whatstore/README.md

 npm start
 ```

+> **Note**: If you have just one phone number to test the app, that will act as both buyer and seller, you need to start the app with the `ONE_PHONE` flag on, that is: `ONE_PHONE=ON npm start`

-* In a separate shell you will need to run the appou need to run *ngrok* as well:
+* In a separate shell you will need to run *ngrok* as well:

 ```sh
 ngrok http  --region us 9000